IDontReallyCode/OptionsBacktesting/README.md

 ~~- If the end goal is to assess the performance of a strategy, perhaps it is better to give it a certain allocation, and see how the account value changes based on the strategy, and not bother too much with the margin requirements.~~
 ~~- Because of all this, I decide to put margin calculation aside for now.~~

+## multiple_accounts

+I had this idea to use multiple accounts, each with one strategy.
+The idea was NOT to allow multiple strategies to be executed at the same time, but rather to test multiple strategies at the same time in an efficient kind of way.
+Let me explain differently.
+If you want to test running multiple strategies at once, you should use 1 `Account` object, with 1 `Strategy` object.
+That `Strategy` object can be a complex combination of multiple trading strategies.
+Now, if you wanted to COMPARE 2 or more strategies, this is when you use 2 or more `Account` objects, each with 1 `Strategy` object attached. `Chronos` will run each `Strategy` object independently and at the end, you will be able to compare.

 # TODO
 - [ ] Category :: Priority :: Description
-- [ ] Dealer :: low :: Deal with exercise of options at maturity
+- [ ] Dealer :: low :: Deal with exercise of options at maturity (For now, a closing order is generated when dte==0)
 - [x] Account :: high :: estimate the margin on a short single option
 - [ ] Account :: med :: recognize the margin on known spreads, like verticals
 - [x] Account :: med :: update the capital and the position values at each time steps to be able to assess the strategy standard deviation.